Momen2410/Sound-Volume-Tracker-/README.md

 # Sound-Volume-Tracker

-i can control Volume with 2 fingers
+I can control the Volume with 2 fingers
-- this code more accurate
+- this code is more accurate

 # video